Thursday, September 08, 2016

 Through the gap in the hedge, centre of this photo, you can see part of a bus in the Gare Nord, the bus station on the north side of the train station.

 I laugh: When I began research on Poissy I noted that many buses traveled to Gare Nord" and took only fifteen minutes or so to do the trip.
-Uneducated I thought that "Gare Nord" was an ebbreviated form of "Gare du Nord", the grand station in Paris.
+Uneducated I thought that "Gare Nord" was an abbreviated form of "Gare du Nord", the grand station in Paris.
 Imagine!
-Fifteen minutes from the hear of Paris!
+Fifteen minutes to the heart of Paris!
 Count me in!
 I'm not sure when the truth dawned on me, but it has not stopped my love of Poissy.

 Here I am, still waiting for the RER train.
 I was thrown by the notice boards in the station lobby.
 I couldn't find a train that goes to Marne la Valeé or to Boissy-Saint-Legere, the two eastern terminuses of this line.